- Home

 In excess of £260,000 worth of concrete, within 200 loads and using three pumps, was part of what providers Wrights estimated was the largest continuous pour in Bristol.

-More than 3,363 tonnes of reinforcement was also put in place as structures including the sequential batch reactors – part of the enhanced treatment process – started to take shape.
+More than 3,363 tonnes of reinforcement were also put in place as structures including the sequential batch reactors – part of the enhanced treatment process – started to take shape.

 What else are we doing?

-Our public consultation process underlined that many local people wanted to see more information about the local archaeology around the water recycling centre and proposed expansion site.
+The public consultation process prior to the expansion underlined that many local people wanted to see more information about the local archaeology around the water recycling centre.

 We have already carried out substantial investigations into the local heritage, particularly the Mere Bank Scheduled Monument, with Historic England and Bristol City Council’s archaeologist advising on the design and survey requirements throughout.